Arthur Read

 Arthur Timothy Read is a fictional anthropomorphic aardvark created by the author Marc Brown.
-The titular main character of the book and television series Arthur, he is in the third grade and lives in the fictional city of Elwood City with his family, which include father David, mother Jane, and sisters Dora Winifred "D.W." and Kate Read, and many friends, including best friends Buster Baxter and Francine Frensky.
+The titular main character of the book and television series Arthur, he is in the third grade and lives in the fictional city of Elwood City with his family, which include father David, mother Jane, and sisters Dora Winifred "D.W." and Kate Read, and many friends, including his best friend Buster Baxter.

-A student of Lakewood Elementary School, Arthur is characterized as an average kid and the moral center within his friend group.
+A student of Lakewood Elementary School, Arthur is characterized as an average child and the moral center within his friend group.
 Arthur loves the library and reading books, and loves the superhero Bionic Bunny.
 He is calm and friendly, but if he is pushed to his limits, he can display bouts of anger.

 Character biography

 An eight-year-old anthropomorphic aardvark, Arthur is the eldest child of the Read family, who include younger sisters Dora Winifred "D.W."
 Read and baby Kate Read.
 Arthur's parents are his mother, work-at-home accountant Jane, and father David, who runs a catering business; he also has a pet puppy named Pal (Note: Pal's breed is never mentioned, but his father is an English Setter).
 At Lakewood Elementary, Arthur makes himself at home with his friends, which include Buster, Francine, Muffy, the Brain, Binky, and Sue Ellen.
-Despite being relatively calm and friendly, Arthur is prone to making misjudgements and has been shown to have fits of rage if provoked.
+Despite being relatively calm and friendly, Arthur is prone to making misjudgements and has been shown to have bouts of anger if provoked.
 Arthur is commonly placed into problems revolving around his friends and family; most of all younger sister D.W., who displays bratty behavior towards her older brother.
 A moral center within his circle of friends, Arthur is depicted as an ordinary kid who likes to read books.
 He shares the same birthdate, May 25, with Muffy.

 In addition to his nuclear family of five, Arthur is also shown to have grandparents, Grandma Thora (David's mother) and Dave (Jane's father), have appeared, along with uncles Fred (Jane's brother), Richard, Bud, and Sean, aunts Jessica, Loretta, and Lucy, cousins Cora, Monique, Ricky, George, and other unnamed relatives.
 However, the only two members of Arthur's extended family who have appeared more than once are his grandparents.
 Thora lives in a house not too far from Arthur's in Elwood City and is known to be a bad cook, but a loving grandmother and a world-class marbles player.
 She loves to play bingo every Friday night, and in some episodes has to watch over Arthur and D.W.
 She is good friends with Mrs. McGrady, the school cafeteria monitor.
 Grandpa Dave lives in a convalescent home and has a roommate who was a ship captain.

 The future life of Arthur is depicted in some episodes; "The Contest" and "All Grown Up" depict him as a teenager and adult, respectively.
 The latter reveals him to have become a graphic novelist who would write a story about his own childhood.